Logival2/Clippy/README.md

 ```

 #### Dimensions:
-Smallest unit = the Tile, defined by its pos relative to the chunk's anchor
+Smallest unit = the Tile, defined by its position relative to the chunk's anchor
 Chunks size = 128 * 128 tiles, defined by its top left corner (anchor)
 Map size = 1024 * 1024 chunks
 Total = 131_072 * 131_072 tiles